By Marcin Wojtyczka

 - If the fire cannot be contained, call for help and abandon the ship

 Prevention is the best cure so make proper and regular monitoring of important components.
-This Pantaenius article describe this in details.
+This Pantaenius article describes this in detail.

 Prevention: